cyKamau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-a script that converts a number from bases
+a script that encodes and decodes text using the rot13 encryption